lotaris/apidoc-seed/src/howto/private-content.md

 When compiling the documentation, you can indicate if you wish to include private blocks as well.
 If you do so, it will be included and marked as such with a small "lock" icon.
-This allows you to maintain all your documentation in a single set of source files while being able to produce multiple builds public and internal usage.
+This allows you to maintain all your documentation in a single set of source files while being able to produce multiple builds for public and internal usage.

 When compiling the documentation, the options are: